-Fragmented or incomplete data places a patient at risk for medical errors, adverse events, and increased costs.
-The literature suggests that integrating various data sources into a single patient record would allow providers to measure a patients' status in real time, allow information from ancillary system and medical devices to be included within a patient record, and could translate data from disparate sources, which was incorporated into an EHR.
+Fragmented or incomplete data place a patient at risk for medical errors, adverse events, and increased costs.
+The literature suggests that integrating various data sources into a single patient record would allow providers to measure a patient's status in real time, allow information from ancillary systems and medical devices to be included within a patient record, and could translate data from disparate sources, which was incorporated into an EHR.
 Researchers from Harvard Medical School conducted a retrospective observational study of adult patients with at least two visits or hospitalizations to the emergency departments, inpatient units, and observation units over a five-year period.
-Approximately 31 percent of those patients visited two or more hospitals during that period and one percent visited five or more hospitals during that time period.
-This totaled 57.5 percent of all acute care visits in which a patient's healthcare information from a previous visit was not available to the physician at the point of care as there was no mechanism to integrate the data from these various systems into a single patient record [55].
-Another study found that the operation of a Digital Operating Room (DOR) with a standardized architecture and data library was able to successfully integrate medical device data for documentation and usage in clinical information systems for standard reports for providers to query and use in providing care for a patient [56].
-Another study found that sensor modules equipped with communication modems were able to check and measure a patient's status in real time and report that back to an EHR [57].
-Scientists from the University of Victoria in British Columbia developed a health data interoperability mediator [58] that mapped the metadata from disparate systems.
-The mediator was successful in transferring data between a number of varying systems as these scientists developed an admission notification system to provide alerts to physicians when a patient entered a medical facility and how their information could be accessed.
+Approximately 31 percent of those patients visited two or more hospitals during that period, and one percent visited five or more hospitals during that time.
+This totaled 57.5 percent of all acute care visits in which a patient's healthcare information from a previous visit was not available to the physician at the point of care, as there was no mechanism to integrate the data from these various systems into a single patient record.55

+Another study found that the operation of a Digital Operating Room (DOR) with a standardized architecture and data library could successfully integrate medical device data for documentation and usage in clinical information systems for standard reports for providers to query and use in providing care for a patient.56 Another study found that sensor modules equipped with communication modems were able to check and measure a patient's status in real time and report that back to an EHR.57 Scientists from the University of Victoria in British Columbia developed a health data interoperability mediator58 that mapped the metadata from disparate systems.
+The mediator was successful in transferring data between several different systems as these scientists developed an admission notification system to alert physicians when a patient entered a medical facility and how the patient's information could be accessed.